 WikiLeaks tweets that a "high level source within the Ecuadorean state" has told them Mr Assange is to be expelled from the embassy within "hours or days".

 A senior Ecuadorean official says no decision has been made to remove him from the London building.

 11 April 2019

-Mr Assange is arrested at London's Ecuadorean embassy by Met Police officers for "failing to surrender to the court".
+Mr Assange is arrested at London's Ecuadorean embassy by Metropolitan Police officers for "failing to surrender to the court".

-Ecuador's President Lenin Moreno says it withdrew Mr Assange's asylum after his repeated violations of international conventions.
+Ecuador's President Lenin Moreno says Mr Assange's asylum was withdrawn after his repeated violations of international conventions.

 But WikiLeaks tweets that Ecuador has acted illegally in terminating Mr Assange's political asylum "in violation of international law".

 1 May 2019

 Mr Assange is sentenced to 50 weeks in jail after being found guilty of breaching the Bail Act.